by David Fox

 Today there are still many examples of surrealism being produced across a range of mediums.
 Here are a selection of painting and digitally rendered dark surrealist artworks.
 Under each caption are Surrealist characteristics found in the work.

-(Cooler colours, dreamlike, fantasy landscape, hyperrealist imagery/photography, exaggeration, free uncensored thought)
+Cooler colors, dreamlike, fantasy landscape, hyperrealist imagery/photography, exaggeration, free uncensored thought

-(Repetition, the egg shell as protection (albeit cracked), cooler colours, dream-like landscape, levitating objects, unrealistic scales)
+Repetition, the egg shell as protection (albeit cracked), cooler colors, dream-like landscape, levitating objects, unrealistic scales

-(Cooler colours, juxtaposition, element of surprise, contradiction in imagery)
+Cooler colors, juxtaposition, element of surprise, contradiction in imagery

-(Levitation, transparency, dream-like fantasy backgrounds, repeated image, cooler colours, hyperreal, element of surprise, water fall from painting into room with the floating boat, reversal of natural law)
+Levitation, transparency, dream-like fantasy backgrounds, repeated image, cooler colors, hyperreal, element of surprise, water fall from painting into room with the floating boat, reversal of natural law.